ToMakeSense/Web-Collection/README.md

 # Web-Collections
-Collections from daily work about Web development, mainly about HTM\CSS\Javascript those topics.
+Collections from daily work about Web development, mainly about HTML\Css\Javascript those kinds of topics.